5 Reasons Your Boundaries Aren’t Working

 If I had a nickel for every fed-up woman that said that “I’m putting up boundaries, I’m divorcing him.”, my friend, I’d be a really rich woman.
 Look, I get it.
 You’ve likely tolerated toxic behavior for a long time and now you’ve had enough.
 The problem may also be that you should have been setting biblical boundaries all along and since you didn’t have that problem.
 Be careful.
 Don’t hear what I’m not saying.
 I’m not saying that this is your fault and that this person is behaving badly because of you, nor am I encouraging you to stay in the case of abuse.
 But in regular relationships, where you just can’t take it anymore, it’s unreasonable to expect the other person to understand when there’s been no, clear, direct communication all along.
 And you might be saying, “Oh, Kris I’ve been telling him for years.”
 I get it.
 You’ve been telling him, but you haven’t laid down a boundary to protect your mental and emotional health, have you?
 Have you put the parameters in place to guard your heart?

-In the case of a marriage, maybe hubby struggles with pornography and you’ve just been begging and threatening to go to counseling and maybe you yell and cry and you scream and you threatened him.
+In the case of a marriage, maybe hubby struggles with pornography and you’ve just been begging and threatening to go to counseling and maybe you yell and cry and you scream and you threaten him.
 But you never take action.
 Instead of filing for divorce, a more appropriate boundary would be to say that “we will be separating if we don’t go to counseling.”
 Now, I’m not telling you to separate.
 I’m just giving this as an example and many would view this maybe as a manipulative threat.
 It’s not.
 It’s actually a Biblical approach to bringing healing and change.
 In 1st Corinthians 5:1, we’re told a story where they demanded that the son who was sleeping with his stepmother be asked to leave the church and the hope was to bring him to repentance and change.
 Not in some manipulative manner, but in a Godly approach for repentance and restoration and he did.

 #3 – Your boundaries are reactive.